 Parents sometimes get stumped when it comes to raising their kids.
 Fortunately, Carol Tuttle reveals the essential tools for effective parenting strategies.

 With her guidance, parents can get their children to cooperate more.
-In addition, this book shows how you can fix troubled relationships between parents and teenagers, as well as how moms and dads can maintain their connections with adult children.
+In addition, The Child Whisperer shows how you can fix troubled relationships between parents and teenagers, as well as how moms and dads can maintain their connections with adult children.

 This book promises to unleash your highest potential and help you reach the success you’ve always dreamed about—and it all starts with committing to waking up earlier than usual.
 Everything else will follow.

 9. Declutter Your Mind by S. J. Scott and Barrie Davenport

 - The book offers practical strategies for reducing mental clutter.
 S. J. Scott and Barrie Davenport provide actionable techniques to declutter the mind and improve focus and productivity.

 - It addresses common sources of mental clutter.
 Readers learn to identify and address factors such as negative thinking, overthinking, and excessive worry that contribute to mental clutter.